akemrir/piped-tab-switcher/README.md

 To install, clone into an appropriate, non-temporary folder and run `install-native.sh` to set up the manifest for the native backend.

-install-native accepts -t flag to indicate other directory to install native scripts, for example archlive skel directory
+install-native accepts -t and -p flag to indicate other directory to install native scripts, for example archlive skel directory install-native.sh -t ~/build/archlive/airootfs/etc/skel -p /home/deploy

 # dev tests
 Firefox addon dev installation